ravishank8/Tracking-Sheet-for-JIRA/README.md

 ![](images/TrackingView.png)

-  * Completion View – One huge issue during Sprint is that the burn rate is good, but stories do not complete, and most of them get into the build in the second week of a two week Sprint, leading to compromised DOD and delayed closures.
+  * **Completion View** – One huge issue during Sprint is that the burn rate is good, but stories do not complete, and most of them get into the build in the second week of a two week Sprint, leading to compromised DOD and delayed closures.
 Completion view essentially answers the following –
   * * How are we doing on completing of stories?
 Whilst effort burn-down presents one picture, how are we doing on stories completion  themselves?
 Essentially are we closing stories at the expected pace?
        Again, this is a PIVOT derived from the StoriesChart Data.

 ![](images/CompletionView.png)

-  * The third and final view is the consolidated POD Status view, something that is more of a top down throughput view needed by both the engineers and scrums of scrums.
+  * The third and final view is the consolidated **POD Status view**, something that is more of a top down throughput view needed by both the engineers and scrums of scrums.
 This after a few sprints get combined with a quality view to present the quality + throughput picture.
 The throughput view is as such –

 ![](/images/PODStatusView.png)

-These three views – Tracking Report, Completion Report and POD Status are used to drive the daily scrum of scrums.
-In a later section, we will show how we added a quality view to it to present a consolidated velocity + quality view.
+**These three views – Tracking Report, Completion Report and POD Status are used to drive the daily scrum of scrums.** In a later section, we will show how we added a quality view to it to present a consolidated velocity + quality view.
-This automation was a primary contributor to us being able to manage with 2 scrum masters across 6 PODs.
+**This automation was a primary contributor to us being able to manage with 2 scrum masters across 6 PODs.**